iPhone 6 watch. iPhone watch

 • physical activity sensors, heart rate monitor.

-The model is made in an accentuated sporty style with large, visible control buttons and provides 24 hours of active use thanks to a capacious battery.
+The model is made in a distinctly sporty style with large, visible control buttons and provides 24 hours of active use thanks to a capacious battery.

-Literally breathing in the back of the leaders, however, another top smart watch model, Vivoactive from Garmin, falls short of the second place in a number of parameters.
-Water resistance guarantees operation at a depth of 50 meters, but the device is only compatible with mobile operating environments (Android, iOS), and the battery capacity allows you to work 10 hours in active use.
-In addition, the case design is somewhat outdated - a simple parallelepiped.
+Literally breathing down the leaders’ backs, however, another top smartwatch model, Vivoactive from Garmin, does not reach second place in a number of parameters.
+Water protection guarantees operation at a depth of 50 meters, but the device is only compatible with mobile operating environments (Android, iOS), and the battery capacity allows 10 hours of active use.
+In addition, the design of the case is somewhat outdated - a simple parallelepiped.
 Hardware indicators:

 • 38 g mass;